 How cheap can you travel to Ibiza for a holiday?
 Cheaper than you think!
 After reading a number of articles, shaming the modern travel blogger for creating ‘unattainable life goals’, I set out to show how achievable some of our travels can be.

 I must reinforce, we’re not talking about luxury holidaying.
-I’m talking about getting away to see somewhere else on a super budget.
+I’m talking about getting away to see somewhere on a super tight budget.
 This post is based on three nights, and breaks down cost per person.

 Flights to Ibiza